 | Production control | Add checkpointing, termination guards, evidence validation, and approvals bound to exact risky actions. |

 How do you handle infinite loops in a cyclic agent graph?
-Once you allow retries or review loops, you are no longer dealing with a strict DAG.
+Once you allow retries or review loops, you're no longer dealing with a strict DAG.
 LangGraph can model cyclic graphs and state machines, but production systems need hard termination through recursion_limit, step_count, max_turns, max retries, deadlines, or a forced transition to failure handling or human review.

 When would you choose a supervisor pattern over a flat swarm pattern?
 Choose a supervisor when you need centralized control, strict process adherence, policy insertion, or arbitration between workers with overlapping capabilities.
-A swarm or peer-to-peer handoff pattern fits loosely coupled specialists, but it is harder to debug because routing decisions are decentralized.
+A swarm or peer-to-peer handoff pattern fits loosely coupled specialists, but it's harder to debug because routing decisions are decentralized.

 How does human-in-the-loop approval fit into graph architecture?
 Model it as an explicit approval node.
 In LangGraph, that node can call interrupt() to emit a structured review payload and pause execution through a checkpointer.
 The payload should contain the proposed action digest, evidence, source version, and idempotency key.
 After a human decision resumes the workflow with Command(resume=...), the execution node still revalidates authoritative state before writing.